Maartyl/cs-chan/Chat/README.md

 After invoking that in Connector, all `null` commands get translated to `Chat.NoCommand`.
 All `text` commands are either canceld in case it's just whitespace / ... or trim argument and are translated to `send` which is then handled by passing message to chans...

 For examples see `GuiChat.testParsing`.
-This method serves little purpose (and should be a proper test), but it is useful to see how command parsing works.
+This method serves no real purpose, but it is useful to see how command parsing works.

 Commands in `Cmd` that start with ` #` are 'internal' and cannot be typed by user.
 ### Gui class